Urine Output And Its Importance

 - Kidney trauma

-If the body becomes overloaded with toxins, the kidneys fail to perform their normal activities.
-This can lead to kidney failure.
-Hence, it is recommended to check the urine output rate with the help of the urine output calculator to ensure you maintain the normal output rate.
+When the body cannot remove waste properly and becomes overloaded with toxins, the kidneys fail to perform their normal activities, leading to kidney failure.
+Hence, checking the urine output rate with the help of the urine output calculator is recommended to ensure you maintain the normal output rate.
+However, do not rely solely on the calculator and seek medical advice if you notice you are producing less urine than normal.

 Frequently Asked Questions